 This wisdom is available to us, and the language we use to uncover this wisdom is feeling.
 The body is the best instrument we have to negotiate life.
 But we don’t.
 Why might this be?

 I think there are two major reasons why we are so disconnected from our feeling bodies.

 One is to do with social pressure and the other is to do with the way we process pain.

 Society seems to value thinking rather than feeling.
 The major focus in our schools is mental.
 We learn to read and write and think conceptually.
 We train our conceptual minds in the classroom, and on the sports field we train our bodies but we don’t spend time valuing and refining our feelings.
 Both art and music are usually secondary disciplines.

 Because feelings have no place in the classroom and possibility not at home either, the child learns to dismiss them.
 In doing this a core part of ourselves is dismissed.
 We shut out feelings by tensing the body, we lock them away in a small dark room, a place no-one can get at.
-Some part of us knows they are important.
+Some part of us, though, still knows they are important.

 Humans don’t appear to process pain and trauma very well.
 Unlike animals which shake out excess energy resulting from a difficult or painful event, human seem to lock the pain up in the body.
 Maybe we are scared of the energy or scared of the social reactions.
 The body then tenses around the pain so it can’t be felt.
 We are protected from feeling the pain.